 Throughout the year, annual events such as the Wooden Boat Show, an Indian Style Salmon Bake, a Fish and Chips Fundraiser and a Pirate Treasure Hunt demonstrate that Depoe Bay is definitely a fishing town.
-In fact it was the filming location of the fishing trip sequence in the movie One Flew Over the Cuckoo’s Nest.
+In fact, Depoe Bay was the filming location of the fishing trip sequence in the movie One Flew Over the Cuckoo’s Nest.

 Owners Bob and Beni make their guests comfortable and go out of their way in the morning to serve a gourmet breakfast with choices like eggs Benedict, hash brown casserole, French toast topped with fresh strawberry compote and homemade whipped cream as well as oatmeal pancakes topped with sautéed apples.

-Begin your day by exploring town.
-Shopping is fun and although the main drag is only three blocks long you’ll find everything from gift shops with all things pirate to galleries featuring maritime collectibles and fine art as well as apparel shops and yummy salt water taffy.
+Begin your day by exploring the town.
+Shopping is fun and although the main drag is only three blocks long you’ll find everything from gift shops with all things pirate to galleries featuring maritime collectibles and fine art as well as apparel shops and yummy saltwater taffy.